Chabauty--Kim, finite descent, and the Section Conjecture for locally geometric sections: Introduction

 \begin{thmABC} The refined Kim's Conjecture~\ref{conj:kim} holds for~$S=\{2\}$, $\cY=\bP^1_{\bZ[1/2]}\smallsetminus\{0,1,\infty\}$ and all odd primes~$p$. \end{thmABC}

 Consequently, we obtain

 \begin{thmABC} Conjecture~\ref{conj:s-selmer_sc} holds for~$K=\bQ$, $S=\{2\}$ and~$\cY=\bP^1_{\bZ[1/2]}\smallsetminus\{0,1,\infty\}$. \end{thmABC}

 \begin{rem} Theorem~\ref{thm:main_kim} is, to the best of our knowledge, the first example of a hyperbolic curve~$\cY/\bZ_S$ with~$\cY(\bA_{\bQ,S}^f)\neq\emptyset$ for which the refined Kim's Conjecture can be verified for infinitely many values of~$p$.
 (For curves with $\cY(\bA_{\bQ,S}^f)=\emptyset$, the refined Kim's Conjecture holds for more or less trivial reasons, see \cite[Remark~2.8]{BBKLMQSX}.)
+For this it is essential that we work with the refined Chabauty--Kim method \cite{BD:refined}; we were unable to prove the analogue of \Cref{thm:main_kim} for the original Kim's Conjecture.
+This illustrates some of the advantages of working with the refined version compared to the original method.

 On the other hand, the particular case of Conjecture~\ref{conj:s-selmer_sc} proved in Theorem~\ref{thm:main_s-selmer_sc} is already known due to work of Jakob Stix \cite[Corollary~6]{stix:birationalSC} (for $K=\bQ$, $\cY=\bP^1_{\bZ_S}\smallsetminus\{0,1,\infty\}$, and any~$S$).
 However, our strategy is completely different to Stix's, and demonstrates the applicability of the Chabauty--Kim method to questions related to the Section Conjecture. \end{rem}